Italian national soccer team.

 Italy went on to win the game on penalties, and lifted the World Cup for a fourth time.

-form of the exciting young pair from Milan - El Shaarawy and Balotelli,
+Much depended on the growth and form of the exciting young pair from Milan - El Shaarawy and Balotelli, and a resurgent Aquilani.

-Italy are currently leading their qualification group, but the tickets for Brazil are not booked yet.
 However, history shows you never write off Italy.

 Since moving to Italy, I've shared the enthusiasm of two major football championships and enjoyed some great nights in my local village square as people of all ages gather round the TV screen to cheer on their heroes.
 The entire village turns out - men, women, children and naturally, the local priest.

-I became a bit of a talking point in the village last year when Italy took on England (my country of birth) in the European Championships and I wore my blue shirt with pride and cheered on the Azzurri to victory.
+Mike became a bit of a talking point in the village last year when Italy took on England (my country of birth) in the European Championships and I wore my blue shirt with pride and cheered on the Azzurri to victory.

 That's the effect they have on you, the Boys in Blue.